bdubb27/dotenv-finder/README.md

 ### How does it work?

 `findDotEnvFile()` looks in all the same paths as [node_modules]( https://nodejs.org/api/modules.html#loading-from-node_modules-folders).
-It get the paths list from `process.mainModule.paths` and tests each path for a `.env` file.
+It gets the paths list from `process.mainModule.paths` and tests each path for a `.env` file.
 It then returns the space-escaped absolute path to the `.env` file.

 ### What about multiple .env files?